 Starting from a blank canvas, the artist starts by using one brush tool (corresponding to one of the styles described in Section 3.2) and freely drawing extreme poses of characters.
 This corresponds to the drawing of extreme frames by lead animators in traditional animation (see Section 2.1).
-Each character is built up of a collection of 2D drawn strokes which are imposed one on another.
-As is illustrated in Figure 7 this process of drawing characters and objects very much resembles traditional painting: first, a basic (rough) image is drawn, and this is followed by adding detail stroke-by-stroke.
+Each character is built up of a collection

-Fig. 7.
-Overview of the drawing process.
+Figure 8 Overview of the drawing process.